Merriville House and Gardens: House

 The fine brick house has a long front verandah and a rear verandah, cedar joinery and twelve-paned shuttered windows, with a timber annex at one end.
 Set on the rise above the Windsor Road, it is framed by large Port Jackson figs (Ficus rubiginosa) and a stand of bamboo which are contemporary with the mid-nineeth century house.".

 A single storey late colonial Georgian house with verandahs front and rear.
 The timber annex at one end is said to have been built prior to 1831 as a school, with the Reverend Wilkinson having conducted a school there in 1831.
 The land, with an area of 1, 500 acres, was originally granted to John Palmer.
 The main roof is of hipped iron having three equal hips at the rear and covered way to a two-storey section.
 The verandah pavings and floor of the cottage are 12 x 12 inch brick tiles stamped W. Hancock & Co., Parramatta.
-The verandah roof is supported on elegant rectangular timber clumns with raised front panels sitting on stone plinths.
+The verandah roof is supported on elegant rectangular timber columns with raised front panels sitting on stone plinths.

-The house has walls of sandstone brick and stone foundations, later standstone, on verandah paving.
+The house has walls of sandstone brick and stone foundations, later sandstone, on verandah paving.

 The site of the mid-nineteenth century Merriville House is almost certainly the site of the early nineteenth century Bradley House.
 One intact building from this phase stands behind the present house.